 |1 Required risk capital at a confidence level of 99.5%|

-Within the overall framework of operational risks we consider, in particular, business process risks (including data quality), compliance risks, risks associated with the outsourcing of functions (including our distribution channels), fraud risks, personnel risks, information / IT security risks and business interruption risks.
+Within the overall framework of operational risks we consider, in particular, business process risks including risks associated with deficient data quality, compliance risks including tax risks, risks associated with the outsourcing of functions, fraud risks, personnel risks, information / IT security risks and business interruption risks.

 Business process risks are associated with the risk of deficient or flawed internal processes, which can arise as a consequence of an inadequate process organisation.
 We have defined criteria to evaluate the maturity level of the material processes, e. g. for the reserving process.
 This enables us to ensure that process risks are monitored.
 In cooperation with the process participants, the process owner evaluates the risks of the metaprocess and develops measures for known, existing risks.
-Data quality is a highly critical success factor in this regard, especially in risk management, because – among other things – the validity of the results delivered by the internal capital model depends primarily on the data provided.
+Data quality is a highly critical success factor in this regard.
+It is monitored inter alia by way of regular automated analyses.

 Risks associated with the outsourcing of functions can result from such outsourcing of functions, services and / or organisational units to third parties outside Hannover Re.
 Mandatory rules have been put in place to limit this risk; among other things, they stipulate that a risk analysis is to be performed prior to a material outsourcing.
 In the context of this analysis a check is carried out to determine, inter alia, what specific risks exist and whether outsourcing can even occur in the first place.